nebula-orchestrator/docs/docs/getting-started.md

           "network_mode": "host"
         }'

-9. Either wait for the changes to catch (usually few seconds at most) or the worker-manager container, you now have your first nebula worker
+9. Either wait for the changes to catch (usually few seconds at most) or restart the worker-manager container, you now have your first nebula worker